8JP8/TopicsFlow/README.md

-# TopicsFlow - Reddit-Style Discussion Platform
+# TopicsFlow App

-A comprehensive Reddit-style discussion platform with authenticator-based authentication, real-time messaging, theme management, posts and comments system, chat rooms, moderation system, anonymous mode, and PWA capabilities.
+> **📚 Comprehensive Documentation**: Check out the **[Project Wiki](wiki/Home.md)** for detailed guides on Architecture, API, Deployment, and more.

-## Features
+## Overview
+TopicsFlow is a comprehensive chat and topic discussion platform designed to facilitate focused conversations and community interactions.

 ### 🔐 Security & Authentication
 - **Passwordless Authentication**: Users log in via email/username + 6-digit TOTP code.